asadeg02/course-2019-spr-proj/asadeg02_gxy9598_kanastas/README.md

 We are using this API to create a database of the property addresses that are on the market which we are not using for project#1 but is required for the main South Boston Neighborhood Development project.

-Accesssors (Accessing online - City Of Boston): https://www.cityofboston.gov/assessing/search/
+Assesssors (Assessing online - City Of Boston): https://www.cityofboston.gov/assessing/search/

 We are scraping this website to find the information we are interested in about the propeties in City Of Boston including the value of propeties.
 This resource is useful for both project#1 and Main project.